 This journal supports Mendeley Data, enabling you to deposit any research data (including raw and processed data, video, code, software, algorithms, protocols, and methods) associated with your manuscript in a free-to-use, open access repository.
 During the submission process, after uploading your manuscript, you will have the opportunity to upload your relevant datasets directly to Mendeley Data.
 The datasets will be listed and directly accessible to readers next to your published article online.

-All direct and indirect financial support by extramural sources must be acknowledged.
+All direct and indirect financial support by extramural sources for the study or related studies must be acknowledged.
 The distribution of funding must be addressed by describing how all the funding was distributed: salary, support of authors, study coordinator, medical student, resident, fellow, statistician, secretary, or other; laboratory analyses/equipment; devices, medications or materials; administration duties; or as a non-restricted educational grant.